ajones-programming/emoji-kitchen-made-to-order/README.md

-# Emoji Kitchen, Made to order FORK
+# Emoji Kitchen, Made to Order FORK
 This is for generating emojis on the fly, using the merge-images package.

 View below for the original information